oracle-livelabs/oci/oci-stack-monitoring-getstarted/02-enterprise-summary/enterprise-summary.md

 1. Dynamic troubleshooting using the Enterprise Summary

 	The Enterprise Summary provides an overall perspective of the health and performance of your enterprise.
 Knowing that each organization and user is unique, the Enterprise Summary charts, tables, and tier names are customizable to meet the individual needs of the user at any given time.
 If you choose to update or replace what is displayed on the Enterprise Summary, you can save your changes permanently as your default.
 This can be especially helpful if you make several changes to the charts and tables while investigating an incident.
-Saving the configuration allows you to leave the Enterprise Summary and return later to the page with your updated view in tact.
+Saving the configuration allows you to leave the Enterprise Summary and return later to the page with your updated view intact.
 Once you complete your investigation, simply click **Restore default** to return the Enterprise Summary to out-of-the-box configuration.
 Let's see how this is done.

-	Updating a chart or table is easy, allowing you to investigate health and performance issues quickly.
-Let's imagine we have heard an EBS application is no longer processing.
-Using the upper tier of the Enterprise Summary we see the concurrent manager is no longer processing.
-Moving down the tier, we also see that the WebLogic tier is not longer processing.
+	Investigating health and performance issues are easy using dynamic troubleshooting.
+The Enterprise Summary allows you to easily swap out a metric table or chart with another.
+This allows you the ability to see the necessary metrics when troubleshooting issue quickly and easily.
+Let's imagine we have heard an EBS application is no longer processing requests.
+Using the upper tier of the Enterprise Summary we see the concurrent manager is no longer processing requests.
+Moving down the tier, we also see that the WebLogic tier is idle.
 We identify that DB time is way up.
 Reviewing tablespace utilization, we see no tablespaces are full.
 Further down the stack, we identify a filesystem is full on the db host.
 These application performance symptoms could be explained if the Flash Recovery Area (FRA) has run out of space.
 Let's review the FRA across the enterprise using Stack Monitoring dynamic troubleshooting charts.
 To review the FRA utilization find the **Storage Utilization by Tablespace** under the Oracle Database tier.
 Begin by clicking the pencil icon in the top right of the table to invoke the slide-out.
 With the slide-out loaded, simply update the metric reported by selecting **FRA Utilization** (Fast Recovery Area) from the **Metric name** drop-down menu.
 With the metric updated to  FRA Utilization, select **Apply** in the lower left of the slide-out.

  	![Oracle Cloud console, Enterprise Summary](images/5-1-ent-sum.png " ")